 However, the Virginia Supreme court saw it differently in ruling in favor of the restaurant worker.
 It said the cardiac defibrillator incident was an assault, and that throwing ice at a co-worker was more playful in nature.
 As a result, the worker is entitled to workers’ compensation benefits.

 In some case, workers compensation benefits are the only way to help injured workers recover.
-Contact a Virginia personal injury lawyer if you suffer an injury while working.
-Julie Heiden is a Virginia personal injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot and she can help you with your workers’ comp claim.
+Contact a Northern Virginia personal injury lawyer if you suffer an injury while working.
+Julie Heiden is a Northern Virginia personal injury attorney at Koonz, McKenney, Johnson & DePaolis and she can help you with your workers’ comp claim.